arinal/Z2IO/README.md

 > What is in a name?

 Z2IO is not ZIO2.
 The previous sentence is also not a funny recursive acronym like "GNU is not UNIX".
-Z2IO is Zero to IO, as in implementing it from zero until finished with a complete I/O framework.
+Z2IO is "Zero to IO", as in implementing it from zero until it is finished with a complete matured I/O framework.

 ## Usage
 See how it is being used in [unit test](https://github.com/arinal/Z2IO/blob/master/src/test/scala/org/lamedh/z2io/core/Z2ioTest.scala).